aimee-mcneil-melville/ToDo-Full-Stack/README.md

   - Run the script (you need to have Firefox installed on the computer).
   - See if you can figure out why the test is failing, then get it to pass.

+7. **STRETCH**: In `app/index.js` there's an empty event handler.
+See if you can use it to make a matrix cell _increment_ by one each time you click on it.

 ---

 ## Resources